 Free breast screening

-BreastScreen Victoria, which delivers breast screening services in Victoria, is an accredited part of BreastScreen Australia.
+BreastScreen Victoria delivers breast screening services in Victoria and is an accredited part of BreastScreen Australia.
 Breast screening is provided free of charge, including initial screening mammograms and any further tests and assessment that may be needed to investigate an abnormal result.

-If you have had breast cancer in the past, talk over screening options with your specialist, as the screening program may not be suitable for you.
+If you have had breast cancer in the past, talk with your specialist about your screening options, as the screening program may not be suitable for you.